AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 - $F_{close} = 4.181$ $N$
 - $\Delta x = 3.5 $ $cm$.
 Compression length difference between open and close

- The k’ allowed us to change the length of the spring to obtain the k constant desired.
+ The k’ allowed us to change the length of the spring to obtain the desired k constant.
  <p align="center">
    <img src="https://github.com/AguaClara/ram_pump/blob/master/spring_constant.jpg?raw=True" height=400>
  </p>
  <p align="center">

  $$k' = 2.6197L  $$
-The range of spring length we could choose was reduced because we measured the maximum length that the spring could have to fit into the rod.
-The maximum distance the bottom stopper and stopping part of the bottom empty check valve is 6.4 cm.
-That value is the maximum length the spring could be without an initial compression.
-In the table below showed the springs options, we considered that a spring which was less than 1 inch (2.5 cm) was ridiculous tiny.
+The range of possible spring length as graphically represented above was reduced because of the constraint of the maximum length of spring that could fit in the ram pump.
+The maximum distance between the bottom stopper and the stopping part of the bottom empty check valve is 6.4 cm.
+This value is the maximum allowed natural length of the spring.
+The following table represents the intrinsic properties of various spring options.
+The range of spring lengths begins with 3.0 cm, since any smaller value would be considered too physically small to manufacture.

 | Trial | Spring length (cm) | Intrinsic Spring constant (N) |
 |-------|-----------------------------|--------------------|